-The Fund has not issued any share-based payment awards since inception, however if the Fund does issue share-based payment awards in the future, the adoption of SFAS 123R's fair value method may result in significant non-cash charges which will increase reported operating expenses; however, it will have no impact on cash flows.
+When the Existing Fund issues share-based payment awards in the future, the adoption of SFAS 123R's fair value method may result in significant noncash charges which will increase reported operating expenses; however, it will have no impact on cash flows.
 The impact of adoption of SFAS 123R cannot be predicted at this time because it will depend on the level of share-based payments granted in the future.

-In February 2006, the FASB statement No. 155, Accounting for Certain Hybrid Financial Instruments an amendment of FASB Statements No. 133 and 140.
+In February 2006, the FASB issued FASB Statement No. 155, Accounting for Certain Hybrid Financial Instruments an amendment of FASB Statements No. 133 and 140.
+The Existing Fund plans to adopt this statement for the fiscal year ending December 31, 2006.
 Management does not believe the adoption of this statement will have a material impact on its financial position, results of operations or cash flows.